LuisMIguelFurlanettoSousa/LuisMIguelFurlanettoSousa/ReadMe.md

 - 🔭 I’m currently working on personal and academic projects.
 - 🌱 I’m currently learning JavaScript, Python, and web development frameworks.
 - 👯 I’m looking to collaborate on open-source repositories and real-world projects.
-- 📫 How to reach me: luis.miguel@example.com (replace with your email).
+- 📫 How to reach me: lfurlanettosousa@gmail.com.
 - ⚡ Fun fact: I love challenges and solving problems through code!

 </details>